BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-12-08-Final-Presentations.md

   - Save Seistool!
 Earthquake Measurement & Visualization
   - Air Quality Sensor Evaluation
   - CEGA Trace: Measuring the Impacts of Development Research
-  - Understanding Dropoff Rates Feeder Courses
-  - Hiring of Women Faculty
   - The Carpool Project
-  - Glass Bead Labs: Understanding Education and Research Processes
   - The Cannabis Project: Machine Learning for Text and Image Analysis
 - Second mini-round of talks at 5pm:
   - EDAM: Ecostation Data Access Monitor
   - rcSensing: Automatic Remote Conflict Sensing

 Each team presents a brief overview of their work to date and plans for the future.
 Around the presentations, we'll have focused discussions and interviews with Chuck Kapelke.

+## Other projects of interest

+- Glass Bead Labs + SHO Zemi: Understanding Education and Research Processes
+- Data Science Initiative projects tomorrow (Wednesday), 5:30pm in 186 Barrows Hall
+  - Understanding Dropoff Rates Feeder Courses
+  - Hiring of Women Faculty